ariley215/reading-notes/AZ-204/Module-8.md

 For example, you could move data from Hot to Cool after 2 weeks, then to Archive after 1 month, to optimize for performance and cost.

-Here is a page for the digital study guide on discovering Blob storage lifecycle policies:

-# Discovering Azure Blob Storage Lifecycle Policies
+## Discovering Azure Blob Storage Lifecycle Policies

 Azure Blob storage offers lifecycle management policies that allow you to automatically transition data between storage tiers or delete data based on defined rules.